 This broad definition of PII creates security and privacy challenges that organizations collecting, processing and storing PII must consider.
 To help simplify it, PII can be broken down into two categories: sensitive and non-sensitive.
-Non-sensitive PII can be easily gathered from public records—such as an individual’s ethnicity, gender, or zip code.
-This type of data is often readily available and if transmitted without encryption, likely does not cause any harm to the individual.

 Every single organization stores and uses PII, either on their employees or customers.
 Take for example a mortgage lending company.
 The company must collect and process PII in order to process loans.
 To collect that PII, their customers are likely sending it using multiple legacy methods—fax, FTP or email.
 Without encryption, these methods do not provide the data privacy, ownership and visibility needed to give customers a positive experience.
 What’s more, it puts the organization at risk of a breach and of not meeting compliance standards.

 As organizations collect, process and store PII they must also accept responsibility for protecting this sensitive data.
 After all, data breaches can occur at all levels of organizational sophistication—take for example the recent First American breach—but the impacts on the organization are often the same: breaches are costly, time-consuming and damaging.